selfishprimate/curated-design-resources/README.md

 - [Shotsnap](https://app.shotsnapp.com/): All you need to do is to choose what device to show it off on, and upload your image for it to be show on the device you chose.
 - [Facebook Design](https://facebook.design/devices): Images and Sketch files of popular devices.

+## Productivity Tools

+_Get productive with the best productivity apps._

+- [Miro](https://miro.com/): The online collaborative whiteboard platform to bring teams together, anytime, anywhere.
+- [Notion](https://www.notion.so/): One tool for your whole team.
+Write, plan, and get organized.

 ## Prototyping Tools

 _Prototyping is one of the most critical stages of creating user-centered products._